VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 ```

 You need **1918** ms to run 2 tests if you mock using Mockk library.
-It's 4.2 time slower than Mockito and 1065 time slower than the baseline.
+It's 4.2 times slower than Mockito and 1065 time slower than the baseline.

 Mockk is similar to Mockito in many aspects:
-* A first usage is the slowest - 1915 ms;
+* The first usage is the slowest - 1915 ms;
 * A second mocking of the same class is fast - 13 ms;
 * Every time you mock a new class it's a bit slower - 39 ms;

 The difference between Mockk and Mockito is that Mockk's verify slows a test down - 11.6 ms.
-The slow down happens every time you verify behavior of a new object, the second verification is fast.
+The slow down happens every time you verify the behavior of a new object, the second verification is fast.

-Let's check speed of mocking for different objects from Android Framework.
+Let's check speed of mocking for different objects from the Android Framework.

 ```kotlin
 @Test